". . . certainly an eye-opener for me."

 Music, an ability that distinguishes homo sapiens from all other species.
 It is a part of our human nature.
 The branch of neuroscience called "neuromusic" studies how music can help shape the developing as well as the adult brain by activating and expanding parts of the brain that can also serve other purposes.
 We have learned how these parts connect and strengthen with music playing and listening and are beginning to understand the reasons for music in human life.
 Dr. Ellenberger addresses why we like certain kinds of music and why playing and listening can exercise the brain at all ages and build 'cognitive reserve' that delays age-related conditions like Alzheimer's or Parkinson's Disease.
 Music can assuage a wide range of other human diseases and aid recovery from stroke.
 He also discusses the potential of music practice to cause a rare form of dystonia and increasingly common hearing loss.
 In Part II, Ellenberger shows how these principles have enriched his own life.
-The book and blog argue that, especially when learned early, it prepares us for engaging the full spectrum of human understanding necessary for individuals and societies to achieve their fullest human potential.
+The book and blog argue that, especially when learned early, music can enable us to engage the full spectrum of human understanding necessary for individuals and societies to achieve their fullest human potential.